JaredSchwartz/RuleMiner.jl/README.md

 > Multithreading can be configured for the VScode integrated terminal by setting the `julia.NumThreads` parameter in VScode settings.

 ## Future Work
-Future versions will support high-utility mining and sequential mining algorithms.
+Future versions will support sequential mining algorithms and high-utility mining algorithms.

 ## References
 [^1]: Agrawal, Rakesh, and Ramakrishnan Srikant.
 “Fast Algorithms for Mining Association Rules in Large Databases.”
 In Proceedings of the 20th International Conference on Very Large Data Bases, 487–99.
 VLDB ’94.
 San Francisco, CA, USA: Morgan Kaufmann Publishers Inc., 1994.